San Sebastián: Prehistory

 The first evidence of human stationary presence in the current city is the settlement of Ametzagaña, between South Intxaurrondo and Astigarraga.
 The unearthed remains, such as knapped stones used as knives to cut animal skin, date from 24,000 to 22,000 BC.
 The open-air findings of the Upper Paleolithic have revealed that the settlers were modern human (Homo sapiens) hunters, besides pointing to a much colder climate at the time.

 Antiquity

 There were Roman settlements (from around 50–200 AD) in what is now the Old Part of the city, according to excavations carried out in the convent of Santa Teresa, on the slopes of Urgull.

 San Sebastián is thought to have been in the territory of the Varduli tribe in the Roman times.
-10 km east of the current city lay the Basque Roman town of Oiasso (Irun) which was subsequently incorrectly identified with San Sebastián for some time by many historians.
+The Basque Roman town of Oiasso (Irun), 10 km east of the current city, was subsequently incorrectly identified with San Sebastián for some time by many historians.